26 July 2025

 Commodity Corner

 Crude Oil closed at 5,648.
 Price remains range-bound, trading between 5,644–5,700, showing no clear breakout.
 A move above 5,700 or below 5,644 is required for decisive momentum.
 Price is hovering just above the lower support zone, forming a potential base.
-However, a breakdown could extend weakness toward 5,600 and 5,550 levels, while a breakout above trendline resistance could open the door for bullish targets.
+However, a breakdown could extend weakness toward 5,600 and 5,550 levels, while a breakout above trendline resistance maybe open the door for bullish targets.

 Natural Gas Futures (MCX) closed at 267.
 Price remains in a strong downtrend, breaking multiple support levels and forming lower highs.
 It is now testing the critical support zone near 266.5, which, if broken, may accelerate bearish pressure.
 Resistance lies at 315.4, with the immediate hurdle near 280–285 levels.
 A rebound from current support could trigger a short-covering bounce, but overall sentiment remains weak unless a sustained break above resistance occurs.